 Air Purification

-Like many other plants, Crassula perforata ‘String of Buttons’ or ‘Necklace Vine’ helps purify the air by removing toxins and releasing oxygen, contributing to a healthier living environment.
+Like many other succulents, Crassula perforata ‘String of Buttons’ or ‘Necklace Vine’ helps purify the air by removing toxins and releasing oxygen, contributing to a healthier living environment.

 Folklore and Symbolism

-In some cultures, Crassula plants are believed to bring good luck and prosperity.
+In some cultures, Crassula succulents are believed to bring good luck and prosperity.
 Placing them near the entrance of a home or business is thought to attract positive energy and wealth.

 FAQs